 Once you’re up, it’s time to get yourself fresh for the day.
 A quick shower and shave will put you in the right mindset and serve to more fully awaken you.
-No need to be too fancy, some natural body wash and deodorant, a quick shave to clean up your beard lines, some beard oil finished off with a few drops of Day Serum and you’ll be fresh for the day.
+No need to be too fancy, some natural body wash and deodorant, a quick shave to clean up your beard lines, and finish off with some beard oil and you’ll be fresh for the day.

 Our favorite morning ritual is making and drinking coffee.
 Plenty of us at Kaufmann are coffee enthusiasts and we’re all big fans of the pour over method.
 Making pour over coffee is a ritual in itself, relying on the simplest tool in your kitchen as opposed to over designed, often ugly machines.
 To begin, put a kettle on and bring around 20 oz of water to a boil.
 Then line your pour over with a standard coffee filter and fill with ground coffee.
 If you are grinding whole beans yourself (and good on you for doing so) you’ll want the coarseness to roughly resemble sea salt.
 Place your coffee mug below and adjust the height to about a half inch or so above the mug’s rim to prevent splashing.
 As your kettle starts to whistle remove it from the stove and pour the water over the grounds in a slow, circular motion.
 Repeat every thirty seconds or so until the pour is complete.
 Though the ritual of pour over coffee is more involved than a drip machine, it will bring out the subtleties of your coffee’s flavor in a more robust way making each cup more memorable.